 Copyright infringement claims are possible with the use of AI.
 Since AI algorithms are trained through huge amounts of existing content, they could pull information word for word from the original creators.
 Fact-checking all quotes, unique creative and visuals, and information pulled from AI-generated content is key to help mitigate copyright concerns.
 And be sure to confirm that all hyperlinks provided as a reference by AI tools link back to actual content and aren’t made up by the tool.

-For example, some users have experience AI hallucinations, when AI programs perceive and reference information that is not part of reality, which can happen when they crawl ambiguous or incorrect information to create answers.
+For example, some users have experienced AI hallucinations, when AI programs perceive and reference information that is not part of reality, which can happen when they crawl ambiguous or incorrect information to create answers.

 Myth or fact: Google doesn’t like AI content?